imjoy-team/ImJoy/docs/getting_started.md

 Once a plugin is installed, you can open a **plugin specific menu**, by pressing on the down arrow right to plugin name.
-This will shows (if applicable) a list of parameters which determine the plugin behavior.
+This will shows (if applicable) a list of parameters which determine the plugin behaviour.
 You can **execute** the plugin by pressing on its title.

-To obain more information about an installed plugin, press on the icon left of they plugin name and select **Docs**.
+To obtain more information about an installed plugin, press on the icon left of they plugin name and select **Docs**.
 This will show a new window with a detailed description of how the plugin works.
 Other options to remove, terminate, or share the plugin with and url are provided as well.